pcbway/PCBWay-Plug-in-for-Kicad/README.md

 ### Send your layout to PCBWay for instant production with just one click.

-Click this plugin if you want prototyping and assembly service of high-quality, they will be achieved with PCBWay in a very short time.
+Click this plugin for high-quality prototyping and assembly services, PCBWay will commit to meeting your needs to the greatest extent.

-By using the combination of KiCad and PCBWay, you can do the followings：
+When you click PCBWay Plugin, we will export these files in your project：
-1. Upload Gerber files to PCBWay in seconds for production
+1. Gerber files in correct format for production
-2. Use IPC-Netlist file to improve your design for production.
+2. IPC-Netlist file
-3. Use Bom files to organize components information for assembly.
+3. Bom-file that includes all information of components
-4. Use Pick and Place-file to assist assembly.
+4. Pick and Place-file used in assembly

 You can click "Save to Cart"  to place an order immediately after uploading the files( usually only takes a few seconds), our engineers will double check the files before the production.